 WGMA – The Way Ahead (PDF)

 The IMHA Board has been considering feasibility of setting up Hockey 5 tournaments to encourage the participation of countries which find it impossible to field a squad of 16 or 18 players on the basis of the very low numbers of players available, or the costs of attending such events.
 Staging such tournaments creates extra workload and host nations would have to carry out some alterations to their pitches to meet the requirements of this game.
 The level of interest is unknown, but the concept for Masters Hockey is likely to be pursued by the WMH.

 (To understand the logistical and social problems with which the IMHA must contend – open the ‘Future Issues’ PDF above)

 Masters Indoor World Cups

-The German Masters are staging this first ever Masters International World Cup tournament in Krefeld in February 2017.
-The IMHA is delighted with this development which seems to be attracting new countries such as Denmark, Sweden and Hungary.
-Potentially it is the first of many future Masters Indoor tournaments and it is hoped that in attracting new countries to join the IMHA, these new members move on to participate in 11 per side tournaments too.
+The German Masters staged the first ever Masters International World Cup tournament in Krefeld in February 2017.
+The IMHA was delighted with this successful development which attracted new members such as Denmark, Sweden and Poland.
+It was the first of many future Masters Indoor tournaments and it is hoped that in attracting new countries to join the IMHA, these new members will move on to participate in 11 per side tournaments too.